Vascular Interventions Online 2023: On-demand

 With engaging debate, presentations and live cases from leading centres of excellence globally, VIO 2023 is a unique immersive free-to-access educational event.

-VIO 2022's educational programme was carefully curated to support you, the healthcare practitioner, to deliver the best in patient care by providing a platform to showcase the latest technology, tips and tricks from leading operators, and insights from thought leaders at the cutting edge of vascular care.
+This year’s focus remains firmly on the practical.
+VIO 2023 will support you, the healthcare practitioner, to deliver the best in patient care by providing a platform that showcases the latest technology, tips and tricks from leading operators, and insights from thought leaders at the cutting edge of vascular care.

 Note, the live version of this event was CME accredited; this on-demand version is not.

 - To develop an understanding of available treatment strategies for challenging and difficult access procedures

 - To update knowledge on the latest technological developments and options